 Results from your HPV test will come back as either positive or negative.

 - Positive HPV test.
-A positive test result means that you have a type of HPV that's linked to cervical cancer.
+A positive test result means that you have a type of high-risk HPV that's linked to cervical cancer.
 It doesn't mean that you have cervical cancer now, but it's a warning sign that cervical cancer could develop in the future.
-Your doctor will probably recommend a follow-up test in six months to a year to see if the infection has cleared or to check for signs of cervical cancer.
+Your doctor will probably recommend a follow-up test in a year to see if the infection has cleared or to check for signs of cervical cancer.

 - Negative HPV test.
 A negative test result means that you don't have any of the types of HPV that cause cervical cancer.